Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-It made them really think about food and the waste we have
+Locally, students could see how food waste affects their community—from uneaten lunches at school to food surplus at supermarkets.

 Did the resource encourage new ways of thinking and talking about the value food?